rbaxter08/recoil-table/packages/recoil-table/README.md

 ## RecoilRoot

 Because **Recoil Table** is built using Recoil, the `RecoilRoot` must appear somewhere in the parent tree.
-If you are unfamiliar with Recoil, you may find it useful to explore their docs and go throw the [basic tutorial](https://recoiljs.org/docs/basic-tutorial/intro)
+If you are unfamiliar with Recoil, you may find it useful to explore their docs and go through the [basic tutorial](https://recoiljs.org/docs/basic-tutorial/intro)

 ```ts
 import React from 'react';